Easter Basket Ideas (with no candy or sweets!)

 Speech Language Pathologist & Feeding Specialist for ezpz

-Are you interested in creating an Easter basket that the kids will love without all of the candy, sugar and chocolate?
+Are you interested in creating an Easter basket that the kids will love without candy, sugar and chocolate?
 We’ve got you covered!
 Here are a few Easter basket ideas and easy-to-plan activities that will keep the kids happy and busy this holiday.

 Mealtime Basket: Easter is all about food and family time.
 So why not make your Easter basket mealtime themed?
 Fill a basket with a few favorite foods + some functional mealtime products!